Silverthorne Attorneys Logo

-Dealing with Defective Smoke Alarms
+Dealing With Defective Smoke Alarms

 I think we have all been woken up a time or two from the loud, obnoxious chirping sounds of our smoke alarms.
 Whether it’s telling us we need to change its battery, or someone burned something in the oven, I’m sure it has happened to us all. and as long as we have been going over the steps to filing a burn claim, I wanted to discuss defective smoke alarms and how you may have a claim should your smoke alarm be defective.